jkschneider/pappus-graph-projection/README.md

 --------

 * Automatically projects Java object models to graphs without requiring any annotations.
-* Provides a `model` Gremlin step that locates model objects matching the specified type whose subgraphs contain vertices matching by the preceding step.
+* Provides a `model` Gremlin step that locates model objects matching the specified type whose subgraphs contain vertices matched by the preceding step.
 * Preserves the order of `Collection`-based fields.
 * Automatically deduplicates isomorphic subgraphs.
 * Supports time slicing of model objects to maintain history